ennnbeee/mve-scripts/Intune/EndpointSecurity/FirewallRuleMigration/README.md

 - Open PowerShell as Administrator.
 - Navigate to the extracted folder, your PowerShell prompt should be in the **FirewallRuleMigration** folder.
 - Run `Set-ExecutionPolicy Bypass` accepting all prompts.
-- Run `./Export-FirewallRules.ps1` with the corresponding switches (`includeDisabledRules`, `includeLocalRules`) if required.
+- Run `./Export-FirewallRules.ps1` with the corresponding switches (`-includeDisabledRules`, `-includeLocalRules`) if required.
-- Authenticate (device authentication) to Graph using a Global Admin account, twice*.
+- Authenticate to Graph using a Global Admin account*.
 - Enter a profile name for the Firewall rules policy when prompted.
-- Wait for rules to be uploaded.
+- Wait for rules to be created.

-> *The script will disconnect all existing Graph sessions, and connect twice; once to allow for consent to be provided, the following to allow the script to run following the consent request.
+> *The script will disconnect all existing Graph sessions and check for the required scopes.

 ## Notes